Program Requirements for Student Teaching

 II.A.
 Formal University Admission to Teacher Education Programs

 To be formally admitted to Teacher Education Programs students must meet the criteria in I.A. and I.B. and I.C. above and successfully complete SED 3330/EDP 3331 or SED 3100 or ELE 3000 or ELE 3250 or MLE 3110 or SPE 4800/4820 with a grade of "C" or better and positive practicum evaluations thus demonstrating the knowledge, skills and dispositions of one desiring to enter the teaching profession.

 II.B.
 Sequence of Courses and Prerequisites to Student Teach

 Consult catalog for a detailed list of required courses.

 III.
 Major Department & University Approval to Student Teach

-Every student planning to student teach must formally apply at the Application to Student Teach Meeting (announced by the Office of Student Teaching).
+Every student planning to student teach must attend an Application to Student Teach Meeting (announced by the Office of Student Teaching) and complete the online application.
 This Meeting is held during the Fall semester preceding the academic year in which the student plans to student teach.
-All application materials received at that meeting must be completed and turned in to the Office of Student Teaching, 2418 Buzzard Hall, by the announced deadline date.
+All application materials received at that meeting must be completed and submitted online by the announced deadline date (usually October 31st).
 Failure to attend a meeting to apply to student teach or failure to complete the application materials by the deadline will result in a minimum of a one-year delay in student teaching.

 Early each semester (excluding summer) the Office of the Dean, of the College of Education and Professional Studies will send a roster to each academic department identifying those individuals in their programs who have been granted University Approval to Take Teacher Education Courses, maintained a GPA of at least 2.65 and have applied to student teach the following semester.
 The major department will be asked to grant conditional (mid-term) departmental approval to students meeting the following conditions: